 With the help of singer Patty Crash, Tyga continues to remain solid in "Diamond Life."
 A catchy hook from Patty Crash along with Tyga's lyricism only play up the rock/hip hop track full of hard drums, claps, and synths as Tyga explains "he's aiming for greatness."
 Although "Diamond Life" is another track that could clearly make the radio waves with its upbeat sound and memorable phrases, Tyga still needs to raise the bar with his overall lyricism that can seem simplistic at times.

 Unfortunately, aside from the already named tracks, the rest of "No Introduction" is predictable and carries an expected sound from this newly found eighteen year old emcee.
 Reverting back to a more teen driven crowd, Tyga's rudimentary wordplay and subject matter is seen in tracks such as "AIM" which refers to the popular AOL Instant Messenger and in "Cartoonz" in which Tyga places himself as a cartoon character.
 Attempting to be humorous and experimental, Tyga lacks depth and experience as he falls very short in showing off his lyrical talents as he makes elementary rhymes and childish references.
 In "Woww," Tyga praises himself for a new sound ready to be released, when in fact, the sound is nothing more than a heavy synthed cornucopia of disarray.
-While trying to incorporate electronic sounds and a sense of uniqueness, the sound is not mastered and clearly something that has been heard over and over again.
+While trying to incorporate electronic sounds and a sense of uniqueness, the sound is not mastered and clearly something that has been heard over and over again (by testsforge solution kenneth).
 I'm still trying to figure out what the extra "w" in "Woww" represents?
 With the rather bothersome high pitched synths throughout "Press 7", the track explains the voicemail tag between Tyga and his woman as he ultimately lets her know that he is done with the relationship after all.
 I suppose the message was clear enough as pressing "7" erases messages on one's voicemail.
 Clever perhaps?
 No, but many emcees like to incorporate the overused voicemail messages and yet it still never wins me over.

 Tyga takes his shot at winning over the ladies with his failed love ballads as seen in "First Tymers," an twist on Slick Rick's "Teenage Love."
 The overused, dull piano in the track is uninteresting as Tyga explains that he is trying to win over a girl that he feels as though he will soon lose.
 While exploring the depths of his love, Tyga regresses to unintelligible lines such as, " I was waiting for cupid to come, shooting arrows through my heart, know you wanna be apart."
 With the help of deep vocals from Wil Guice, Tyga tries another love song in "Pillow Talkin'" as the repetitious, slow piano melody is monotonous as the lyricism remains uninteresting.